 Image : Copyright: famveldman / 123RF Stock Photo

-Pediatricians recommend exclusive breast feeding till the baby is 6 months of age.
+Pediatricians recommend exclusive breastfeeding until the baby is 6 months of age.
 Lactation is nature’s exclusive medium of providing nutrition to the baby.
-Having said that, this is not a strict rule and now pediatricians also mention new mother’s to watch for dehydration as well as proper food intake if breast milk production is insufficient.
+Having said that, this is not a strict rule and now pediatricians also mention new mothers to watch for dehydration as well as proper food intake if breast milk production is insufficient.

 Celebration of Weaning in India

 In India, Hindu culture commemorates the introduction of first foods with the ceremonial ritual Annaprashana.
-Amongst the various Indian weaning foods , Rice is the first food offered to the babies.
-This grain initiation of the baby at 6 months of age is a rejoiced occasion in the Indian families.
+Amongst the various Indian weaning foods, Rice is the first food offered to the babies.
+This grain initiation of the baby at 6 months of age is a rejoiced occasion in Indian families.

 The infant’s gut development is gradual and acceptability to new foods is slow.
 Lactation tapers down after the baby is almost 6 months of age and breast milk is insufficient to fulfill appetite or support growth which is rapid up till the child turns two.

-This Indian weaning foods chart is made using easily available ingredients from the kitchen.
-Introduction to foods is such that the child eventually adapts to family’s palette.
-The nutrition quotient of these Indian weaning foods is also at par to age requirement.
+This Indian weaning food chart is made using easily available ingredients from the kitchen.
+Introduction to foods is such that the child eventually adapts to the family’s palette.
+The nutrition quotient of these Indian weaning foods is also at par to the age requirement.
 The need for iron, vitamin A, D, C is essential beyond 6 months of age as milk and formula milk will be insufficient in these nutrients.
-Salt, sugar, oil and butter or ghee is generally avoided until the baby is 8 months of age.
+Salt, sugar, oil, and butter or ghee is generally avoided until the baby is 8 months of age.

 A common query every pediatrician has to answer every new mom, “How to introduce weaning foods?”.
 Here are some simple tips on Introducing Indian weaning foods to babies.